eaminhu/faq2/en-US/README.md

-# What is decentralized finance (DeFi)?
+#What is the big brother of decentralized finance (DeFi)?

 ### What is decentralized finance (DeFi)? <a href="#header-2" id="header-2"></a>

+> If you're setting up GitHub sync for the first time and haven't already linked a GitHub account, you
+>
+>

+## Test markdown tag

+* [ ] daaaaa
+* [ ] opp
+* [ ] java
+* [ ] javawscript
+* [ ] c#
+* [ ] swiff
+* [ ] python

-Decentralized finance ("DeFi" for short) is an ecosystem of financial applications built on the [blockchain](https://academy.binance.com/zh/articles/how-does-blockchain-work) network .
+&#x20;Decentralized finance ("DeFi" for short) is finance built on the [blockchain](https://academy.binance.com/zh/articles/how-does-blockchain-work) network Application ecosystem.
 Specifically, the term “decentralized finance” refers to the creation of an ecosystem of financial services that is open source, permissionless, and transparent.
 This ecosystem is open to everyone and operates without authorization from any central authority.
 Users have full control over assets and can use [Peer-to-Peer (P2P)](https://academy.binance.com/zh/articles/peer-to-peer-networks-explained), [Decentralized Applications (Dapp) ](https://academy.binance.com/glossary/decentralized-application) to interact with the ecosystem.
 The core advantage of DeFi is that financial services are within reach, especially for people who are isolated from the current financial system.
 Another potential advantage of DeFi is that it is built on a modular framework - DeFi applications with extremely [interoperability] (https://academy.binance.com/glossary/interoperability) on public blockchains can Create new financial markets, products and services.

 This article will introduce the basic knowledge of DeFi, including potential applications, advantages and disadvantages, etc.